 This one-to-two year program is aimed at recent graduates, covering the fundamentals of business while helping you connect with future employers and build the basis of a strong professional network.
-According to GMAC data, applications to Master in Management programs grew by 17.8% in 2020.

 With such a big investment of time, effort, and money on the line, is a Master in Management worth it?